 Dirleton Castle stands on a natural rocky outcrop, a low ridge overlooking the farmland of East Lothian.
 It comprises a kite-shaped courtyard flanked by buildings on the south and east sides.
 The most substantial remains are the gatehouse, and the 13th century de Vaux family “cluster keep” to the south, while only the basement of the east range survives.
 The castle was originally approached from the south, via a bridge and drawbridge, across a 50 foot wide ditch.
 The oldest structure, the castle keep built by John de Vaux, comprises of a large round tower to the south and a smaller round tower to the west, with the two joined by a square tower.

 No matter how hard I tried to squeeze the juice out of internet researching, there is absolutely nothing about hauntings, monsters, or even Harry Potter within Dirleton castle.
 It seems that the surrounding community lacks the imagination, or the superstitions, necessary to create a decent myth.
 Despite this, I would like to say that gazing through the gated pit into the deepest dungeon of the castle gave me more than the chills.

 I have attempted to summarize each castle as much as possible, but it is difficult to quash hundreds of years of history, and so, despite the amount I have already written, THIS IS NOT THE END!
-Part II of this ‘Crash Course in Castles’ will continue in the next post, which will include:
+Continue to Part II of this ‘Crash Course in Castles’.